Skip to content

 Talia Scheckman

-Talia Scheckman is a First-year Theatrical Design and Technology major from Livingston, New Jersey.
-She is so excited that The Bridges of Madison County is her first Mainstage assistant stage-management experience at Elon!
-Talia’s previous Elon credits include Fall Dance Concert (Assistant Stage Manager).
-Talia’s recent credits include Fiddler On The Roof (Stage Manager), and The Somewhat True Tale of Robinhood (Stage Manager) at Livingston High School.
+Talia Scheckman is a Sophomore and double majors in Theatrical Design & Technology and Arts Administration.
+She is originally from Livingston, New Jersey.
+Talia’s previous Elon credits include Spring Awakening (Asst.
+Stage Manager), She Loves Me (Stage Manager), The Bridges of Madison County (Asst.
+Stage Manager), and Fall Dance Concert (Asst.
+Stage Manager).
 Talia has had the best time working on this production and would like to thank everyone involved, her family, and her friends for their love and support.
-She can’t wait for everyone to see it!
+She hopes you enjoy the show!

 Mya Brown